 the Music festival at the musée du quai Branly

-sunday 21st June, to mark the Fête de la Musique, a nationwide festival of music, the musée du quai Branly is presenting music and poetry providing a relaxing interlude far from the hustle and bustle of the city
+Sunday June 21st, to mark the Fête de la Musique, a nationwide festival of music, the musée du quai Branly presents music and poetry and provides a relaxing interlude far from the hustle and bustle of the city.

-focusing on acoustic and instrumental music from Vietnam and Cape Verde, the day at the quai Branly will act as a counterpoint to the official slogan ("50 years of French songs") of the 2009 Music Festival.
+Focusing on acoustic and instrumental music from Vietnam and Cape Verde, the day at the quai Branly will act as a counterpoint to the official slogan ("50 years of French songs") from the 2009 Music Festival.

-at the musée du quai Branly, in a relaxed, family atmosphere, the public can discover the Vietnamese musicians of the Lang Toi (my village) show.
-This show from the new circus of Vietnam is performing a number of dates in June, at the Claude Lévi-Strauss theatre.
+At the musée du quai Branly, in a relaxed, family atmosphere, the public can discover the Vietnamese musicians of the Lang Toi (my village) show.
+This show from the new circus of Vietnam will perform on a number of dates in June, at the Claude Lévi-Strauss Theater.

-for the Music Festival, in the open air theatre of the museum gardens, the musicians and acrobats of the troop will perform excerpts from the show and highlight the traditional music and instruments they use.
+For the Music Festival, in the open air theater of the Museum Gardens, the group's musicians and acrobats will perform excerpts from the show and highlight the traditional music and instruments they use.
 They will interpret extracts from the traditional Vietnamese repertoire.

 three sets will be performed by the musicians of the Vietnamese Lang Toi troop in the museum gardens

-the guitar duet recital of Vamar & Tuia from Cape Verde will take place in the Kerchache room from 4pm to 5pm
+Vamar & Tuia's guitar recital from Cape Verde will take place in the Kerchache Room from 4 pm to 5 pm

 free admission subject to available seats